SSaberipouya/Data-Prepareation-and-Feature_Engineering/README.md

 While outliers can be problematic, they also provide valuable insights into data quality and potential issues.
 Therefore, it's important to carefully evaluate whether to remove an outlier from the dataset or not.
 Here are a few approaches to dealing with outliers:

 1. **Understanding Data Sources:** Before labeling a data point as an outlier, it's essential to understand the context of the data and its sources.
-Sometimes, what appears to be an outlier might actually be a valid and important observation.
+Sometimes, what appears to be an outlier might be a valid and important observation.
 Investigate the data collection process to ensure the accuracy of the measurement.

 2. **Visualization:** Visualizing the data through scatter plots, histograms, or box plots can help in identifying outliers visually.
 A visual inspection might reveal patterns or explain the presence of certain extreme values.